min2ha/ukwa-site/content/target/41600/index.en.md

   "subject": "EU Referendum"
 }

-# Prime Minister's Office:  PM: Cost of holidays and travel to rise if the UK left the EU

 The cost of a 4-person holiday to Europe could rise by £230 following a vote to leave the EU, Treasury analysis shows